2013 Lincoln Parts

 Look no further than 1A Auto for your aftermarket, original equipment (OE) replacement, new and performance Lincoln parts and get your car, truck or SUV the new parts it needs today from car enthusiasts just like you!
 If you happen to be an enthusiastic Lincoln owner, have a deep passion for Lincoln vehicles, or just want to learn more about the automotive manufacturer, continue reading below for a detailed look at the brand's history and some of its past and present models.

-The Lincoln Motor Company (formerly just Lincoln) is a luxury vehicle division of the Ford Motor Company, selling primarily to the North American market but available globally as well.
-In addition to luxury cars, Lincoln’s current model range includes SUVs, crossover vehicles, and luxury pickup trucks (available only in Mexico currently) as well.
+The Lincoln Motor Company (formerly known as Lincoln) is a luxury vehicle division of the Ford Motor Company that sells primarily to the North American market but is also globally available.
+In addition to luxury cars, Lincoln’s current model range includes SUVs, crossover vehicles, and luxury pickup trucks (currently only available in Mexico) as well.

-The history of the Lincoln Motor Company starts with its founder, Henry Leland.
+The history of the Lincoln Motor Company starts with its founder Henry Leland.
 Leland was also the founder of Cadillac in 1902, which was formed from the remnants of the Henry Ford Company, Henry Ford’s second attempt at automobile manufacturing.
-Ford’s first company, the Detroit Automobile Company which was founded in 1899, was unsuccessful and as a result of its reorganization, the Henry Ford Company was born in 1901.
-However, following a dispute with his financial backers in early 1902 Ford, along with a few of his key partners, left the company and it was dissolved.
-As part of a final settlement, Ford got to keep his name and he would go on to start the Ford Motor Company in 1903.
-In August of 1902 however, William Murphy and Lemuel Bowen, Ford’s financial backers with whom he had clashed with, brought in Leland who was an engineer and principal owner of Leland & Faulconer Manufacturing Company, to appraise the Henry Ford Company plant and all of its equipment as they had intended to sell it all off in order to liquidate the company.
-However, upon completing the appraisal, Leland began attempting to persuade Murphy and his partners to stay in the automobile manufacturing business.
-He told them that they were making a mistake in liquidating and that they should reorganize, building a car featuring an engine he had originally developed for Oldsmobile during the time his Leland & Faulconer Manufacturing Company had been supplying engines to them.
-They were convinced and that same year in 1902, the remnants of the Henry Ford Company reorganized as Cadillac.
+Ford’s first company, the Detroit Automobile Company founded in 1899, was unsuccessful and as a result of its reorganization the Henry Ford Company was born in 1901.
+However, following a dispute with his financial backers in early 1902, Ford, along with a few of his key partners, left the company and it was dissolved.
+As part of a final settlement, Ford kept his name and would go on to start the Ford Motor Company in 1903.
+In August of 1902, however, William Murphy and Lemuel Bowen, Ford’s financial backers with whom he had clashed with, brought in Leland, who was an engineer and principal owner of Leland & Faulconer Manufacturing Company, to appraise the Henry Ford Company plant and all of its equipment.
+They had intended to sell it all off in order to liquidate the company.
+However, upon completing the appraisal, Leland attempted to persuade Murphy and his partners to stay in the automobile manufacturing business.
+He told them that they were making a mistake in liquidating and that they should reorganize by building a car that featured an engine he had originally developed for Oldsmobile during the time his Leland & Faulconer Manufacturing Company had supplied engines to them.
+They were convinced, and that same year, in 1902, the remnants of the Henry Ford Company reorganized as Cadillac.
 The first Cadillac automobile rolled off the assembly lines late that same year.

-In 1909, Leland sold Cadillac to General Motors (GM), who purchased it from him for $4.5 million.
-Leland however was asked by GM to continue operating Cadillac, which he did in an executive capacity until 1917.
+In 1909, Leland sold Cadillac to General Motors (GM), who purchased it for $4.5 million.
+Leland was asked by GM to continue operating Cadillac, which he did in an executive capacity until 1917.
 In 1917, Leland left GM after a dispute with its founder William Durant.
-The United States Government had asked Cadillac to build Liberty aircraft engines for them as it entered World War I but Durant, who was a pacifist, did not want GM or Cadillac facilities to be used for the production of any war material.
-Leland, feeling this was a solid source of revenue, disagreed with Durant and left the company to pursue his own agenda.
-This led to Leland, along with his son Wilfred, forming the Lincoln Motor Company in 1917, which he named in honor of one of his personal heroes former president Abraham Lincoln, in order to make the Liberty engines.
-Shortly thereafter, the company would eventually break ground on building a sufficient factory complex that could handle the engine production that Leland envisioned.
+The United States Government asked Cadillac to build Liberty aircraft engines for them as it entered World War I but Durant, who was a pacifist, did not want GM or Cadillac facilities to be used for the production of any war material.
+Leland, feeling this was a solid source of revenue, disagreed with Durant, and left the company to pursue his own interests.
+This led to Leland, along with his son Wilfred, forming the Lincoln Motor Company in 1917, which he named in honor of one of his personal heroes, former president Abraham Lincoln, in order to make the Liberty engines.
+Shortly thereafter, the company eventually broke ground on building a sufficient factory complex that could handle the engine production that Leland envisioned.
 The plant was constructed in a very quick amount of time and it was devoted entirely to the production of Liberty engines.
-The initial government contract that the company was awarded called for Lincoln to build them 6,000 engines, with the option to produce more if needed.
-The Ford Motor Company supplied the Lincoln Motor Company with the cylinders for their engines.
+The initial government contract that the company was awarded called for Lincoln to build 6,000 engines with the option to produce more if needed.
+The Ford Motor Company supplied the Lincoln Motor Company with the cylinders for the engines.
 In November of 1918, German forces agreed to a cease-fire, effectively ending the war.
 After producing about 6,500 engines, manufacturing ceased at the Lincoln Motor Company plant not long after in January of 1919.

-Following the war, the company had to reorganize and transition into the production of something else now that it was no longer making the Liberty engines, which had been Lincoln’s first and only source of revenue up until this time.
+Following the war, the company had to reorganize and transition into the production of something else since it was no longer making the Liberty engines that had been their first and only source of revenue up until this time.
 Initially, Lincoln considered manufacturing engines to be used in other automobiles, but it eventually decided to convert to the production of its own luxury automobiles.
 The plant was then retooled in order to be able to manufacture the cars it desired to create.
 The Lincoln L-Series was the companies’ first automobile model and it was released in 1920.

 Purchase by the Ford Motor Company